dmx-systems/dmx-linqa/README.md

 **2.0** -- unreleased

 * Features:
-    * UI adapted for mobile touch devices
+    * Adapted for mobile devices and touch screens
+    * New decorative canvas objects:
+        * Shapes (rectangles, ellipses, outlines)
+        * Lines (solid, dotted, dashed)
+        * Arrows (single or double headed)
     * Reactions:
         * Users can add emoji-reactions to content objects e.g. thumb up/down
         * Reactions are counted per-user, allowing quick votes
     * Mentions:
         * In comments and content objects users can @mention other users
         * Typing `@` brings up a menu showing all users of the current workspace, plus `all` option
-        * In her user profile one can set the notification level to control what to include in the daily notification mails
+        * In her user profile one can set the notification level to control what comments to include in the daily notification mails
-    * In-editor emoji support
+    * In-editor emoji support:
         * Typing `:` brings up an emoji-menu allowing to filter emojis by name (continuing typing)
         * An in-editor emoji-button brings up a visual palette offering all available emojis, grouped by category
+    * Online help:
+        * In-app help texts with screenshots, opens automatically on 1st login
+        * Customizable via external resources (HTML, CSS, images)
+    * Presentation mode:
+        * Temporarily hides all editing functions
-    * New decorative canvas object types:
+    * Canvas object handling:
-        * Shapes (rectangles, ellipses, outlines)
-        * Lines (solid, dotted, dashed)
-        * Arrows (single or double headed)
         * New command for canvas objects: Duplicate, Multi-duplicate
+        * Menus for canvas object direct manipulation (color, shape, line style, arrow heads)
     * Admin Area: new command Duplicate-Workspace
-    * Presentation mode: temporarily hide all editing functions
-    * Menus for canvas object direct manipulation (color, shape, line style, arrow heads)
-        * When rotating an object the toolbar flips to not appear upside down
-    * Alternative "Track Point"-like canvas panning mechanism
-    * New info-menu in app header:
-        * In-app help texts with screenshots, opens automatically on 1st login
-        * Also in-app texts About Linqa, Impressum, and Privacy Statement
 * Improvements:
     * Improved notification emails:
         * Now HTML (formerly plain text), styled with CSS, images inside comments are included
-        * Customizable style and header/footer text via resources
+        * Customizable style and header/footer text via external resources
         * Configurable mail subject and time schedule for sending
     * Performance improvements (loading workspaces)
         * Start loading videos only when Play is pressed, before a poster frame is shown
-        * Quill editor: handle images as separate resources (instead of embedding as data-URL)
+        * Quill editor: handle images as separate resource files (instead of embedding as data-URL)
         * Scale down uploaded images
-    * New text editor styles: text color, strike through
-    * Discussion panel: initial panel size is smaller
+    * Discussion panel:
-        * Size set by user is remembered
+        * Initial panel size is smaller, size set by user is remembered
+    * Canvas:
+        * Alternative "Track Point"-like panning gesture to support long-distance panning
-    * Read-only users can pan canvas everywhere
+        * Read-only users can initiate panning anywhere on canvas
-    * Show canvas object commands as icons (instead labels)
-        * Commands do not line wrap
+    * Canvas objects:
         * Multi-lock/unlock for canvas objects
         * Lock function is also effective for Linqa admins
-    * Manual vertical resize for notes and textblocks
-        * Auto-height is still supported
+        * Notes and textblocks: Manual vertical resize, auto-height is still supported
         * Textblocks: make both texts equal width
         * Documents: uploaded office documents are shown with their icon and file name (.doc, .xls, .ppt, Libre Office)
+    * Canvas object Toolbar:
+        * Show commands as icons (formerly as labels), commands do not line wrap
+        * When rotating an object the toolbar flips to not appear upside down
+    * Global improvements:
+        * New text editor styles: text color, strike through
         * 3 revised color palettes: foreground, background, text marker
-    * Support for one additional language (now 9): Polish
-    * Configurability:
-        * Help resources (HTML, CSS, images)
-        * Password related mail texts are configurable through resources
+        * Password related mail texts are customizable via external resources
-    * Check password complexity, display password requirements
+        * Password complexity check, display password requirements
+        * Read Impressum and Privacy Statement in-app; new item: About Linqa
+    * Support for one additional language: Polish (now 9 languages)
 * Continuous integration:
     * Automatic tests for both Java and Javascript
     * Measure test coverage